 St. Philip: 8 - 10 a.m.

-Collection Boxes will be located in front of the St. Philip Rectory.
+Collection Boxes will be located in the back of church.

-Collection Boxes will be located in front of the Parish Center (corner of Burr and Gage Streets)
+Collection Boxes will be located in the back of church.

 Questions?
 Want to volunteer to deliver items to the pantries?